 I puzzled over yarek naphal for days– I dug through commentary after commentary, through lexicons, through concordances, through history books– and what I found was frustrating.
 Of the people who bothered to remark on what yarek naphal meant, most seemed comfortable assuming that “thigh to rot” was a euphemism for miscarriage– but no one said why.
 It was usually a short phrase, perhaps a sentence, and then the commentary would move on to explanations why this ritual appeared in Numbers.
 Exasperated, I ranted for a bit on twitter, and one of my amazing readers, Jennifer, directed me to some resources I am ashamed to say I hadn’t thought about.

-When I first started researching this passage in Numbers 5 in Judaism, I was incredibly overwhelmed.
-Many of the websites I was visiting assumed you had a basic knowledge of Judaism– which I did not.
+When I first started researching the Numbers 5 pssage in Judaism, I was incredibly overwhelmed.
+Many of the websites I was visiting assumed you had a basic knowledge of Judaism– which I most definitely did not.
 I had to familiarize myself with terms like Tanakh and Torah Shebictav and Mishnah.

 So, I started reading what the Mishnah (the written record of rabbinic oral tradition) had to say about Numbers 5.
-This ritual, known as ‘The Ordeal of the Bitter Waters” in Christianity, is referred to in Judaism as the Sotah (“Errant Woman”).
+This ritual, known as “The Ordeal of the Bitter Waters” in Christianity, is referred to in Judaism as the Sotah (“Errant Woman”).
 One of the first things that was consistently pointed out is that the Sotah is a specific type of ritual very common in ancient Middle Eastern cultures– the “divine ordeal.”
-Western culture is most familiar with the “divine ordeal” in the form of ordeal by cold water— commonly used in witch hunts.
+Western culture is most familiar with the “divine ordeal” in the form of ordeal by cold water— commonly used in witch trials.
 However, what is curious about the Sotah is that this is the only time that this form of ritual appears anywhere in the Tanakh.
-There is no other form of “divine ordeal.”
-It is also significant to note that the Sotah was discontinued, and there are no concrete records of it ever being performed.
+There is no other form of “divine ordeal” in Judaism.
+It is also significant to note that the Sotah was discontinued, and there are no records of it ever being performed.

 The linguistic connections in yarek naphal paints a picture of something either dying or wasting away in a woman’s uterus.